aparek/pobs/README.md

         pobs_wrapper_batch('demoTxtfile.txt')  </p>

 **Step 4**:
-<p> The code uses 5 signals from routine diagnostic polysomnography
-        Airflow, Thor and Abdo (RIP effort belts), Snore, and SpO2
+<p> The code uses 5 signals from routine diagnostic polysomnography Airflow, Thor and Abdo (RIP effort belts), Snore, and SpO2.
-        It is upto the user to ensure signal quality is optimal and to exclude bad quality segments
+It is upto the user to ensure signal quality is optimal and to exclude bad quality segments.
         POBS does a standard run-of-the-mill quality check and will discard disconnects etc.
         User should be aware of the signal names and must be edited within the pobs_wrapper_batch function  </p>